-In nutrient-deficiency–related hair loss, the real difference rarely comes from “how much you take,” but rather from whether you can supplement correctly, consistently, and over the long term.
+In nutrient-deficiency–related hair loss, the real difference rarely comes from “how much you take,” but rather from whether you can supplement correctly, consistently, and over the long term (see the broader recovery framework explained in Nutritional Deficiency Hair Loss and its long-term stability focus within Scalp Care & Routine).

 By the time you reach this stage, you may have already experienced: